Lstu-cloud/Balanced-ETC/README.md

 Approach

 1.Our approach uses the first 25 packets of each network flow.
 2.Transform the packet size and packet arrival time interval of the first 25 packets of each network flow into 5×10 pixel grayscale image.Transform the first 100 bytes of each packet's Ethernet header, IP header, and TCP/UDP header into 10×10 pixel grayscale image.
-The images are stitched together to produce a 10×15 pixel grayscale image.
+The images are stitched together to produce 10×15 pixel grayscale image.
 3.Classification using balanced supervised contrast learning.

 Dataset